jman2-go/LoL-Grubs/README.md

   frameborder="0"
 ></iframe>

+**p-value = 0.992**

+Here, we fail to reject the null hypothesis and do not conclude that the missingness of `void_grubs` depends on `result`.

 ## Hypothesis Testing
 Next, let's see if teams with a majority of grubs are able to obtain the herald.
 In theory, teams that grab a majority of grubs tend to want to play towards the top side of the map, which has the herald as an objective.
+Also, LoL is a snowball-y game, meaning teams that are in a winning position tend to stay in a winning position and increase their dominance on the map.

 - Null Hypothesis: Teams with 4+ grubs have an equal proportion of heralds to teams with less than 4 grubs.
 - Alternative Hypothesis: Teams with 4+ grubs have an greater proportion of heralds to teams with less than 4 grubs.